 The Evanston Arts Council gives financial support to local artists, arts organizations and art projects in three ways:

-The Cultural Grant Program is an annual local granting program is used to support the work of Evanston artists, arts organizations and arts programming.
-The program uses a mixed budget of funding from a Community Arts Access Grant from the Illinois Arts Council Agency and general funds from the City of Evanston.
-The program is administered by the Cultural Arts Coordinator and the Evanston Arts Council.
+In response to COVID-19, the City of Evanston is currently suspending all of its grants.
+Please read the full communication here, and stay tuned for more details in the upcoming months.
+The Cultural Fund Grant Program is an annual local granting program used to support the work of Evanston arts organizations and arts programming.
+The program uses general funds from the City of Evanston.
+The program is administered by the Evanston Arts Council.
 Grant applications are only accepted during the City’s scheduled grant cycle and deadline, which are published yearly.
 More information about the program and the online application can be found here.

 1. Submit a cover letter of interest